-This is one of the smallest products that we have tested, making it a great option for cramped kitchens.
-However, it only has a 10" turntable, limiting what will fit inside, but we think it's a great bargain option if you are OK with that.
+This is one of the smallest microwaves that we have tested, making it a great option for cramped kitchens.
+However, it only has a 10" turntable, limiting what will fit inside, but we think it's a great bargain option if you're okay with that.

-This microwave did about average in our heat map test, with the inner and center parts of the marshmallow fluff getting fully cooked and blackened.
+This microwave had an average showing in our heat map test, with the inner and center parts of the marshmallow fluff getting fully cooked and blackened.
 The outer ring was only lightly browned with large sections of completely uncooked fluff.

-The AmazonBasics 0.7 did much better with the plate of leftovers, heating the green beans, sausage, and potatoes all to the proper serving temperature.
-The sausage did come out about 35°F than the potatoes and the green beans but we found it to be more than good enough for serving.
+This award-winning appliance fared very well with the plate of leftovers, heating the green beans, sausage, and potatoes all to the proper serving temperature.
+The sausage came out about 35°F warmer than the potatoes and the green beans, but we found the entire plate to be more than good enough for serving.

-Both slices were just barely warmed, with the centers a little cooler than the outside.
+Both slices we microwaved were just barely warmed, with the centers a little cooler than the outside.

-The lasagna showed a bit more of a temperature change across the different areas, with an average temperature difference of 21°F. It also failed to heat the lasagna to a suitable serving temperature when following the directions and had some very extreme differences, with the largest being 44°F.
+The lasagna showed a considerable temperature discrepancy across the different areas, with an average temperature difference of 21°F. When following the directions, this microwave failed to heat the lasagna to a suitable serving temperature and showed some very extreme temperature differences, with the largest being 44°F.

-We liked that this product does notify you to flip the meat halfway through cooking but only a little more than half of the meat was completely defrosted — about 9.5 ounces.
-The remainder was still quite frozen, to the point where we felt that it needed to go back in the microwave for a bit longer before we could break it up enough to go to the stovetop.
+We appreciate that this product notifies you to flip the meat halfway through cooking, but only a bit more than half of the meat was completely defrosted — about 9.5 ounces.
+The remainder was still quite frozen, to the point that it needed to go back in the microwave for longer before we could break it up enough to go to the stovetop.

 Ease of Use

-This product does have a +30 seconds button but you do need to press it twice to get the microwave to actually start.
-It has decent lighting and doesn't slide around on the counter at all but you do need to have the Echo/Alexa set up properly to use many of the quick functions.
+This model has a +30 seconds button, but you must press it twice to get the microwave to actually start.
+It has decent lighting and doesn't slide around on the counter at all, but you'll need to have Echo/Alexa set up properly to use many of the quick functions.

-However, we did find the preset functions to work very well, with the popcorn button leaving behind very few unpopped kernels and didn't burn any.
+However, we found the preset functions to work very well.
+The popcorn preset was spot on, leaving behind very few unpopped kernels and no burnt ones.

 — David Wise and Austin Palmer